 Cut down horizontal blinds that are too wide

 Sometimes blinds are measured incorrectly or ordered with the incorrect size.
-We strongly recommend sending them back in to the factory to be cut down.
-However, if you feel you need to do it yourself, below are the instructions for cutting down the width of horizontal blinds.
+We strongly recommend sending them back in to the factory to be cut down if it is possible for that product.
+Please contact Customer Service to see if your product is able to be cut down.
+However, if you feel you need to do it yourself, below are the instructions for cutting down the width of most horizontal window treatments.
 Please Note: Some of these repairs will void the warranty!

-In order to cut down the size of your blinds you may have to cut down the valance, headrail and slats.
+In order to cut down the size of your coverings you may have to cut down the valance, headrail and slats.
 Directions for each are provided below.

 For the headrail you can use a hacksaw or a pair of tin snips to cut it.
 Don't worry too much about the looks of the headrail cuts because you won’t see them once they are placed in the box type brackets.

 - Measure in the distance you would like to cut and mark a line.
 You can cut an even amount off of each side of the headrail or if it is a small amount, just cut it off of the lift cord side of the headrail.